-In the world of online business lending, few companies have grown as dramatically as Kabbage.
-Much of Kabbage’s success can be attributed to their incomparably loose requirements.
-Their product also comes with various features that stand apart from its massive competition.
+In online business lending, few companies have grown as dramatically as Kabbage.
+Much of Kabbage’s success can be attributed to its underwriting requirements and various features that stand apart from its massive competition.

-In this guide, we’ll answer the following questions:
+In this guide, we’ll answer the following questions and more:

-Kabbage is an online business lender that offers a single product: a business line of credit.
-You can borrow up to $250,000 with terms of up to 18 months.
+Kabbage no longer maintains its website, but potential borrowers can apply through the Amex website.
+You can borrow up to $250,000 with 6, 12, or 18-month terms.
 When you consider the simplicity of the application and the flexibility of their requirements, Kabbage may have one of the most advantageous products on the market.

 To apply for Kabbage funding, you will need the following documents and information:

 Applicants must have a valid business checking account.
 Kabbage connects to your business bank account to review cash flow when determining eligibility.

 Eligible businesses must have an average bank balance of $2,500 and not have large outstanding balances with other business lenders.
 You’ll have to contact Kabbage to determine what constitutes a “large” balance.

 Businesses with one previous bankruptcy can get approved if the bankruptcy was discharged at least one year ago.
 The business owner must also sign a personal guarantee.
 If you default, Kabbage could potentially seize your personal assets to compensate for the loss.
 Kabbage may file a general lien on your business, depending on your business’s financial health.

 Depending on your terms, borrowing amount, and cash flow, your interest can range from 0.25% – 3.5% per month.
 That’s equivalent to an APR of 9%-36%.
 Terms can be six, twelve, or eighteen months.